scott88lee/SAMIMA/README.md

 TBD:
 Automated Testing using Jest

-Meeting notes with stakeholder:
+Meeting notes with stakeholder (Feedback on legacy system):
-SBII Search function is limited to only one field, stupid Retrieve costing is stupid
+* SBII Search function is limited to only one field
+* Retrieve costing is stupid
-Report is stupid, dont know costing per unit.
+* Report is stupid, dont know costing per unit.
-Inv/Non inv item.
+* Inv/Non inv item.
+(DONE)
-Update SKU and all past records are screwed. past records needs to be updated.
+* Update SKU and all past records are screwed. past records needs to be updated.

 Info for product
 ```